amanboss9/naviboard/README.md

 Happy Coding!!!

-> Use **naviboard** and suggest changes or modification required as its a small step for *developers* to save their time in order to navigate in feature phone applications instead writing lot of extra lines.
+> Use **naviboard** and suggest changes or modifications required as its a small step for *developers* to save their time in order to navigate in feature phone applications instead writing lot of extra lines.